fsnomaan/invoice-processor/readme.md

 ===========

+for point 1:
+- remove new lines before insert

+for point 2:
+- check number format for amount

 for point 3:
 - get rows from 'bank statement' where 'purpose of use' contains mathcing inovice pattern
 - create an array of invoices from it